 Not all credit card rewards programs are the same, either.
 Some of them allow you to transfer points to various airline frequent flyer programs and other don’t.
 The later type of programs, like Capital One Venture and Barclaycard Arrival, work a lot like cash back cards.
 Basically, you purchase travel and then you can redeem points or miles toward statement credits to cover those costs.

-Those are very flexible programs, allow you to purchase plane tickets from anyone and anytime, but they don’t give you the most value for your points.
+Those are very flexible programs, allow you to purchase plane tickets from anyone and anytime, but they don’t give you the most value for points.
 To do that, you’ll want to transfer your points to a frequent flyer program and then redeem them for free flights.

 The three big programs that allow you to do that are American Express Membership Rewards, Chase Ultimate Rewards and Citi ThankYou Rewards.
 But those programs aren’t equal, either.
 Amex offers the most flexibility with 17 airline transfer partners, whereas Citi has 12 and Chase has six.
 Before choosing a card, you’ll want to consider which program will be best for getting you where you want to go.